-The rules in Sweden to restrict forum shopping regarding group actions are the same as in individual civil cases, e.g. 'Brussels I' and the Lugano Convention.
+The rules in Sweden to restrict forum shopping regarding group actions are the same as in individual civil cases, e.g. the Brussels I regulation and the Lugano Convention.
 Furthermore, Swedish courts may choose not to assume jurisdiction in cases with only minor or no connection to Sweden.